 The dial has a central chapter ring to display hours and minutes.
 Seconds are displayed at 9 o’clock with a double hand (each hand represents 30-seconds).
 The chronograph minutes are shown at 3 o’clock.
 Chronograph seconds are indicated via the red central hand.
 A tachometer scale to calculate speed is located on the outermost ring.

-“The dial is engine-turned in a hobnail pattern in the centre and in a circular barleycorn motif for the double seconds.
-Snailing for the minutes counter and cross-hatching complete the dial decorations.”
+“The dial is engine-turned in a hobnail pattern in the center and in a circular barleycorn motif for the double seconds.
+Snailing for the minutes counters and cross-hatching complete the dial decorations.”

-Maximum power reserve is 48-hours.
-Water resistant to 30 meters.
+The maximum power reserve is 48-hours.
+The water-resistant rating is 30 meters.
 Individually numbered and signed Breguet.
 Leather strap with a newly designed ergonomic triple-blade folding clasp.
 (Ref.
 5287BR/12/9ZV – rose gold, 5287BB/12/9ZV – white gold)